Uganda's Drought-Breaking Journey of Historic Proportions

 More Guidance and Opportunities

 That 3-1 loss in Niger was Uganda's first game under Bobby Williamson, a Scottish manager who, six months earlier, had been managing Chesterfield before his sacking.
-Despite missing out on the 2010 Africa Cup of Nations, Uganda was hoping for another miracle from the Scottish manager.
+Despite missing out on the 2010 Africa Cup of Nations, Uganda expected another miracle from the Scottish manager.

-Uganda had a manageable qualifying group to negotiate with Angola, Kenya, and Guinea-Bissau.
-After four games, Uganda had two chances to reach the 2012 Africa Cup of Nations, especially in a wide-open group.
-Even with a 1-0 loss in Luanda, Uganda still had a two-point lead over Angola and the tiebreaker on head-to-head meetings due to goals scored.
-Uganda could not get the goal it needed to break through against Kenya.
-Meanwhile, across the continent in Bissau, Angola scored early and went on to win 2-0 at Guinea-Bissau.
-Uganda never found the goal it needed and missed out on a top-two runner up to reach the 2012 Africa Cup of Nations.
+Uganda received a manageable qualifying group to negotiate with Angola, Kenya, and Guinea-Bissau.
+After four games, Uganda obtained two chances to reach the 2012 Africa Cup of Nations, especially in a wide-open group.
+Notwithstanding a 1-0 loss in Luanda, Uganda maintained a two-point lead over Angola and the tiebreaker on head-to-head meetings due to goals scored.
+Uganda could not score the goal it needed to break through against Kenya.
+Simultaneously, across the continent in Bissau, Angola scored early and went on to win 2-0 at Guinea-Bissau.
+Uganda never secured the goal it needed and missed out on a top-two runner up to reach the 2012 Africa Cup of Nations.

 Uganda erased that disappointment of missing out by winning the 2011 CECAFA Cup nearly two months after the home draw against Kenya.
 Nevertheless, it would not be long before Uganda had another crack at the Africa Cup of Nations.
 With an abbreviated qualification campaign due to the tournament's shift to odd-numbered years, Uganda also began qualifying for the 2014 FIFA World Cup.
 In June 2012, Uganda managed consecutive 1-1 draws to open qualifying for the World Cup with late goals (at Angola on Jun.
 3 and home to Senegal on Jun.
 9).